nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `ClientListPanel`, `ClientDetailPanel`, `StatusBarFooter`, `StatusPieChart` etc. All these UI components, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts e.g., `CommandBox`, `ResultDisplay`, `ClientListPanel`, `ClientDetailPanel`, `StatusBarFooter`, `StatusPieChart` etc. All these UI components, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `ClientListPanel` contains multiple `ClientCard` components, each representing a client's information with six `ClientCardField` elements that utilize the Ikonli package for icons.
 The `MainWindow` also includes a `ClientDetailPanel` that acts as a split view within the main window, and a `HelpWindow` that can be launched as a separate window.